harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 ### new

    method new(
-       HarfBuzz::Font() :$font!,
+       HarfBuzz::Face() :$face!,
        HarfBuzz::Subset::Input :$input()
    ) returns HarfBuzz::Subset:D;

-- `:$font` is either a HarfBuzz::Font object or a hash of coerceable options.
+- `:$face` is either a HarfBuzz::Face object or a hash of coerceable options.
 - `:$input` is either a HarfBuzz::Subset::Input object or a hash of coerceable options.

 ### Blob

-Binary image of the subsetted font.
+Binary image of the subsetted font-face.
 This can be saved to a file with the same extension as the input font (typically `.ttf` or `.otf`) or embedded somehow (for example in a PDF file).

 HarfBuzz subsetting currently works on TrueType, and OpenType font formats.
 It also accepts TrueType Collections (typically with file extension `.ttc`) and OpenType Collections (file extension `.otc`).
 In these cases, the subsetted font is unpacked, and should be saved with file extensions `.ttf` or `.otf` respectively.